Vardot/varbase-project/README.md

 Project template for [Varbase distribution](http://www.drupal.org/project/varbase).

 ## Create a Varbase project with [Composer](https://getcomposer.org/download/):

+Recommended to start new projects with Varbase ~10

 To install the most recent stable release of Varbase 9.1.x run this command:
 ```